vg11072001/Machine-Learning/ml notes/Theory/NN ZerotoHero Series/ZtoNN Series Readme.md

 - From Author:
 - We implement a bigram character-level language model, which we will further complexify in follow-up videos into a modern Transformer language model, like GPT.
 In this video, the focus is on
-	- (1) introducing torch.Tensor and its subtleties and use in efficiently evaluating neural networks and
+	- (1) introducing torch.Tensor and its subtleties and use in efficiently evaluating neural networks .
 	- (2) the overall framework of language modeling that includes model training, sampling, and the evaluation of a loss (e.g. the negative log likelihood for classification).
 Links:

 ### Useful links for practice: